 This set of K’NEX is geared towards 3-5 year olds, and so has larger pieces than their typical sets.
 With 100 colorful pieces that can be safely set aside in the set’s lidded plastic box, this early exposure to detailed building will keep kids creating happily for ages!
 As they build the designs (a guide with 50 ideas is included!), girls will also be building their fine motor skills, hand-eye-coordination, spatial awareness, and problem-solving abilities.
 I love that the set has some unique pieces to inspire young children: large feet, friendly eyes, floppy ears, propellers, even bendable joints that will add new possibilities to their creations!

 Did you know there are specific LEGOs for girls?
 This fun kit is a house and accessories that are perfect STEM toys for young girls.
-It has 226 pieces that make a house, a dog house, a pool, and a barbeque space.
-Also included are three minifigures, a dog, and a bicycle.
-Unlike more complicated LEGO sets, this one is a modular style, which makes for a faster, easier house build for younger girls.
+It has 468 pieces that make a pool party scene with a pool, water slide, juice bar, wave machine, and more.
+Also included are three mini figures and a fun flamingo float.
+Unlike more complicated LEGO sets, this one is a modular style, which makes for a faster, easier build for younger girls.
 Girls can also use their creativity to use the pieces in creating other objects and structures.
-LEGO recommends this kit for girls 4-7-years-old, but we find it would be fine for a 3-year-old (as long as she doesn’t put pieces in her mouth).
+LEGO recommends this kit for girls 6 and older, but we find it would be fine for a girl as young as 4 (as long as she doesn’t put pieces in her mouth).

 Brickyard Building Blocks